 Lawyers for Gupta, who denies wrongdoing, will now mount a defense that may center on whether others at New York-based Goldman Sachs leaked information to Rajaratnam, according to Gupta’s lawyer, Gary Naftalis.
 Naftalis will tell Rakoff today whether Gupta will testify in his own defense.
 Rakoff said today that the defense will probably conclude by June 12.

 Tips in question involve earnings in the first quarter of 2007 and fourth quarter of 2008.
-Another involves a $5 billion Berkshire Hathaway Inc. (A) investment in Goldman Sachs on Sept.
+Another involves a $5 billion Berkshire Hathaway Inc. (A:US) investment in Goldman Sachs on Sept.
 23, 2008.
 Prosecutors also say Gupta told Rajaratnam that Cincinnati-based P&G planned to sell its Folgers Coffee unit to J.M.
 Smucker Co.

 The trial began May 21.